Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 Considered among the oldest archaeological sites in Lesbos, this site is located between Molyvos and Mytilene.

-Although there are just a few ruins available, consider a guided visit with a local archaeologist to learn everything about the goddess of beauty and love, Aphrodite, and this place devoted to meditating and worshiping the deity.
+Although only a few ruins remain, consider a guided visit with a local archaeologist to learn more about the goddess of beauty and love, Aphrodite, and this site devoted to meditation and worship of the deity.

-The place has become a pilgrimage place on the island, often visited by people interested in yoga, meditation, and other spiritual practices.
+The site has become a pilgrimage place on the island, often visited by people interested in yoga, meditation, and other spiritual practices.

 Petrified Forest Of Lesbos